Mia Isabella: Early life

-Isabella was born and raised in Chicago, Illinois, but spent most of her childhood in Tennessee before returning to Chicago as a teenager.
-She is of French, Puerto Rican, and Jamaican descent.
-Between the ages of 8 and 18, she played the violin at least two hours daily.
+Isabella was born and raised in Chicago, but spent most of her childhood in Tennessee before returning to Chicago as a teenager.
+She told Vice magazine that she played the violin for least two hours daily between the ages of 8 and 18.
 She graduated from high school at 16 years old, attended the Art Institute of Chicago, and owned a luxury designer boutique.
 She has a fashion degree from Paris Fashion Institute.

 Career

 Isabella entered the adult film industry in 2005 at the age of 19 and did her first scene with Yasmin Lee and Kayla Coxxx in T-Girls 3 for Anabolic Video.
 She took a hiatus from porn when she was 21 years old and returned at age 23.
 In January 2014, she retired from porn.

 Mainstream media appearances

 In 2013, Isabella voiced a character known as "Prostitute #1" in the video game Grand Theft Auto V. She was also among the pornographic actresses who appeared in the welcome home party scene for Jax Teller after his release from prison in the Season 7 premiere of Sons of Anarchy, which aired on September 9, 2014.